 Table of Contents[Hide][Show]

-Oogie Boogie Bash, which replaced The Disneyland Resort’s Mickey’s Halloween Party in 2019, is a separate-ticket event, taking place after-hours at Disney California Adventure theme park.
-Find out what to expect at this party, including where to get tickets and entertainment details.
-You’ll also get the scoop on what to know before taking the kids.
+Oogie Boogie Bash is Disneyland’s Halloween Time event, which returned to the parks in 2021!
+This after-hours event takes place at Disney California Adventure theme park.
+These are the insider tips on what to expect at this Hallowen party, including where to purchase tickets and entertainment details.
+You’ll also get the expert scoop on what to know before taking the kids.

 Oogie Boogie Bash Details